Court Runner Service

-If you have received an email notifying you that your request for records is complete, you can click the link provided in your email, to bring you right into the report in your account, where you submitted your court runner request.
+If you have received an email notifying you that your request for records is complete, you can click the link provided in your email, to bring you right into the report in your account, where you had initially submitted your court runner request.
 Or you can just log into your account, click to view the report from your recent activity, and click court runners from the report navigation menu.
 From the completed reports tab, click to view report.

 Our court researchers have access to records going back seven years in all counties, and even further back in some counties.
 If the record you were looking for is dated over seven years ago, that may be why our researchers were unable to retrieve it.